 How do I know what kind of rewards to get?

-Rewards credit cards come in all shapes and sizes, offering different rewards currencies (i.e. points, miles or cash back) at different earning rates, which often vary based on the types of purchases you make and how much you spend.
-And since even the best credit card rewards won't do you much good if they're practically difficult to earn and redeem, you need to consider how well each offer complements your lifestyle and personal preferences.
+Rewards credit cards come in all shapes and sizes.
+They offer different rewards currencies (i.e. points, miles or cash back) at different earning rates.
+And those rates often vary based on what you buy and how much you spend.

-More specifically, your goal should be to find the card that will allow you to benefit the most, both in terms of how much you earn and how frequently you're able to cash in.
-For example, an airline's credit card might offer great rewards, but if you never leave town or don't always fly with that airline, you will neither earn as much as you would with a standard cash back credit card, nor be able to redeem often enough to actually enjoy any perks you do receive.
+Plus, even the best credit card rewards won’t do you much good if they’re difficult to earn and redeem.
+For example, a particular airline credit card might offer great rewards, but if you never leave town or don’t always fly with that airline, you will neither earn very much nor be able to redeem often enough to actually enjoy any perks that you do receive.
 So you’ll need to consider how well each offer complements your lifestyle and personal-finance preferences.

 With all of that being said, there’s also a far easier way to find the best rewards credit card for your needs.
 Just sign up for a free WalletHub account